St John's College, Nottingham: History

 In 1944 Donald Coggan became principal.
 During this time, a new site in Northwood, London, was bought for the college to replace the war-ruined buildings which now contained just three students.
 For the 10 years that Coggan was principal, the college was based in one of the houses at Harrow School for one year, and then at Ford Manor in Lingfield, Surrey from 1946-1957.

 It was under Coggan's successor, Prebendary Hugh Jordan, that discussion of a move away from London began.
 Jordan believed that the college's future lay outside of the capital city and nearer to a university, and he learnt that a site was available in Nottingham, whose university's theological department was growing in reputation.
-In 1970, Michael Green, who succeeded Jordan as principal, oversaw the move from London to the college's current location in the Grade II listed The Grove, Bramcote, Nottingham.
-This move meant that the formal name 'London College of Divinity' was not longer applicable, and 'St John's' became the legal title of the institution.
+In 1970, Michael Green, who succeeded Jordan as principal, oversaw the move from London to the college's new location in the Grade II listed The Grove, Bramcote, Nottingham.
+This move meant that the formal name 'London College of Divinity' was no longer applicable, and 'St John's' became the legal title of the institution.

 From 1970 St John's developed and diversified its ministry under the successive leadership of Green, Robin Nixon, Colin Buchanan, Anthony Thiselton, John Goldingay, Christina Baxter, David Hilborn and Sally Nash.
 It was a pioneer of distance learning programmes in theology, and made new theological thinking and research accessible to a wide audience through its A5-sized Grove Booklet series (now published through an independent company and also available online).
 In the 1990s it ran the earliest forms of what would become known as context-based training in the Church of England, and latterly provided part-time pathways alongside more traditional forms of full-time residential training.
 In 2014 the college announced that it would be placing greater emphasis on contextual and part-time routes for licensed ministry and independent students, while maintaining and developing its ongoing provision of children's and youth ministry education, blended learning and distance learning.
 In February 2017 it gained planning permission for the redevelopment of its site and the modernisation of its main academic facilities.
 In late 2019 the college announced that delivery of its youth ministry programmes would be moving to a new location in central Leicester, and that its Distance Learning provision would be taken forward in collaboration with Queen's College, Birmingham.
 These changes coincided with the inauguration of a new hub of the Anglican-based St Mellitus College in central Nottingham.

 In December 2019, the college closed due to financial constraints that affected its long term viability.